 OMSI Outdoors supports life-long learning and respect for the environment.
 We live, work and play across the Northwest, from the Pacific Ocean to the top of the Cascades and back down to the deserts of Eastern Oregon.

 You get to call one of these places home.
 Read on to get a feel for where you’ll be living, working, and learning.

 Located in the Clarno Unit of the John Day Fossil Beds National Monument in central Oregon, Hancock Field Station has access to one of the world’s most significant fossil sites, nearby canyons, archaeology sites, and the John Day River.

-The Coastal Discovery Center at Camp Gray, located in Newport, Oregon, is the brand new home of our longstanding coastal education programs.
+The Coastal Discovery Center at Camp Gray, located in Newport, Oregon, is the flagship of our longstanding coastal education programs.
 Newport is a hub for marine science research and environmental stewardship.

 Find a position today!

 Ready to make the jump?
 Visit our careers page to find a position at one of our science centers!